2023 List of Events

 Echoes of the Past Trade Show in Oshkosh

 Wm.
 Booth, Draper will only have 2 tables for this show with limited stock.
 If there’s something you’d like us to bring please email ahead.
-Echoes of the Past trade show includes merchants and classes for reenactors, dealers, educators, related crafts people, historians, and the general public interested in the mid 1700s to the 1860s.
-It’s open to the public Saturday 9-5 and Sunday 9-3 with a $5.00 door fee for everyone over 10 years of age.
+Echoes of the Past trade show includes merchants & classes for reenactors, dealers, educators, related crafts people, historians & the general public interested in the mid 1700s to the 1860s.
+It’s open to the public Saturday 9-5 & Sunday 9-3 with a $5.00 door fee for everyone over 10 years of age.
 Food is available on site and parking is free.

 Kalamazoo Living History Trade Show

-This is the largest indoor trade show in the Midwest with hundreds of merchants and classes providing goods for pre 1890s reenactors, dealers, educators, related crafts people, historians, and the general public.
+This is the largest indoor trade show in the Midwest with hundreds of merchants and classes providing goods for pre 1890s reenactors, dealers, educators, related crafts people, historians & the general public.

 Fort Frederick